Medically Reviewed By

 Another option is intraoperative radiation therapy (IORT).
 This method sends radiation beams directly into the chest cavity.

-IORT avoids passing through healthy skin and tissue to reach the target.
-This reduces the damage to healthy tissue or lung scarring.
+IORT avoids passing radiation through healthy skin and tissue to reach the targeted cancer tumors.
+This reduces the damage to healthy tissue and widespread lung scarring.

-As with any surgery, there are risks associated with P/D. The biggest is any long-term side effects from a pleurectomy with decortication.
+As with any surgery, there are risks associated with P/D. The biggest is any long-term side effects from a pleurectomy/decortication.

 Mesothelioma Recurrence After P/D

 Mesothelioma has a high rate of recurrence.
-For incomplete pleurectomy with decortication, the risk is notable.
-In some cases, P/D surgery isn’t aggressive enough to remove enough tumors.
-The rate of recurrence decreases for a complete P/D or an extended P/D.
+For incomplete pleurectomy/decortication, the risk is notable.
+In some cases, pleurectomy/decortication surgery isn’t aggressive enough to remove enough tumors.
+The rate of recurrence decreases with the complete P/D or an extended P/D.

 Dr. Flores researched the chances of recurrence.
 For extrapleural pneumonectomy, around 57% of patients experience recurrence.
-The rate is the same for pleurectomy with decortication, but with both lungs intact, they can better handle follow-up treatment.
+The rate is the same for pleurectomy with decortication, but with both lungs intact, patients can better handle follow-up treatments.

 “The recurrence sometimes occurs in the other lung,” Dr. Flores said, noting EPP would leave “no reserves” for the patient.
 “So now you’ve painted yourself into a corner.”